Introduction

 systemctl enable spotifyd.service --now

-Running spotifyd as a service on macOS
+Running as launchd service

-On macOS the system wide and per-user daemon/agent manager is known as launchd.
+On macOS, the system wide and per-user daemon/agent manager is known as launchd.
 Interfacing with launchd is performed through launchctl.

 In order to use spotifyd as a service on macOS one must specify a .plist that represents the service, and place it in /Library/LaunchDaemons.